shamil707/AutoComplete/README.md

 		<autocomplete options="options" selected-item = "selectedValue"></autocomplete>

-		options is the data set which we wants to display in the Autocomplete
+		1)	options is the data set which we wants to display in the Autocomplete

-		selected-item(Model Value) is the user selected value from the Autocomplete
+		2)	selected-item(Model Value) is the user selected value from the Autocomplete

-		Declare $scope.selectedValue = null;
+		3)	Declare $scope.selectedValue = null in the controller which you are using this directive

   Dependency File..